mattbierner/khepri/README.md

 All scoping remains the same as in the translated version.

-### Patterns
+### Unpack Patterns
+Khepri allows writing more concise expressions with a pattern syntax to unpack values into into multiple identifiers.
+Patterns may be used in function parameter lists, let expressions, and with expressions.

-Function parameter lists are patterns instead of identifiers.
-These patterns effect the behavior of the generated function and have nothing to do with pattern matching.
+Unpack patterns effect the behavior of the generated code and have nothing to do with pattern matching.
 All effects happen at runtime.

+Comma separators are optional in all patterns.

 #### Identifier Pattern
 Same as ECMAScript.
 Binds argument at position to name for function body.

+    (\a b c -> [a, b, c])(1, 2); // [1,2,undefined]

     (\a, b, c -> [a, b, c])(1, 2); // [1,2,undefined]

 #### Ellipsis Pattern